srl-labs/containerlab/docs/manual/nodes.md

 ### publish

-!!!danger
-    Mysocket.io service used in containerlab was recently rebranded to [border0.com](https://www.border0.com/), therefore this particular functionality is not available.

-    We have to refactor the publishing feature to use border0 service and would gladly accept PRs.

-Container lab integrates with [mysocket.io](https://mysocket.io) service to allow for private, Internet-reachable tunnels created for ports of containerlab nodes.
+Container lab integrates with [border0.com](https://border0.com) service to allow for private, Internet-reachable tunnels created for ports of containerlab nodes.
 This enables effortless access sharing with customers/partners/colleagues.

 This integration is extensively covered on [Publish ports](published-ports.md) page.